Looking to boost your rankings and increase traffic?! Then Google Search Console (GSC) is a must-have addition to your SEO arsenal.

 Most of the URL crawl errors can be fixed with a 301 redirect, while site errors will require a bit more effort to handle.

-You can check out Google’s full guide on Crawl errors and how to address them.
+You can check out Google’s documentation on Crawl errors and how to address them.

 Links play a huge role in SEO.